woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 ## Partitioning

-If not already done, please proceed with the [Partitioning](Partitioning.md) guide for POCO X3 Pro.
+If not already done, please proceed with the [Partitioning](Partitioning.md) guide for Xiaomi Mi 9.
 Come back once you're done.
 If you already followed this guide, please instead follow the [Reinstall Windows](ReinstallWindows.md) guide, not this one.

 ## Getting to Mass Storage Mode